 Drum Sounds, Custom Kits and Layering

 Last but not least is the drum sounds.
-You’ll want a drum module that has some decent rock or metal drum sounds.
+You’ll want a drum module that has some good rock or metal drum sounds.
 This is pretty easy to find.
-It seems like every drum module always has a least one kit designated as heavy metal along with rock or other kits that could also work for metal.
+It seems like every drum module always has a least one heavy metal kit along with rock kits that can work for metal.

 Sound Design

-Beyond the default kits, I think most metal drummers will prefer a module that allows you to mix and match the sounds and create your own drum kits.
-Even better yet is a module that allows you to layer drum sounds to create sounds with thicker textures.
+Beyond the default kits, many metal drummers will prefer a module that allows you to mix and match the sounds and create your own drum kits.
+Even better yet is a module that allows you to layer drum sounds to create sounds with thicker textures for a more powerful sound.
 These types of features will allow you to really dial in your own sound.

 Metal Drum VST’s